mehmetalikaya-hub/PortfolioProject/README.md

 In this portfolio project I will be preparing different analysis.

-Projects can be divided different steps.
-I consider setting 4 projects respectively such as:
+<b>Projects can be divided different steps.
+I consider setting 4 projects respectively such as:</b>

 Project 1) Analyzing a dataset with Basic SQL queries